ogollaclinton/alx-system_engineering-devops/0x00-shell_basics/README.md

-contains a script that deletes /tmp/my_first_directory contains a script that changes the working directory to the previous one contains a script that lists all the content of the directories; /alx-system_engineering-devops/0x00-shell_basics, /alx-system_engineering-devops and /boot
+contains a script that deletes /tmp/my_first_directory contains a script that changes the working directory to the previous one contains a script that lists all the content of the directories; /alx-system_engineering-devops/0x00-shell_basics, /alx-system_engineering-devops and /boot contains a script that prints the type of file